USF poised for another Strong run in American Conference

 “He’s seen it all, so I don’t worry about his mental makeup at all,” Strong said.
 “I think this is good for him because you don’t have all the glare and expectations.
 I think it allows him to really just calm down and be himself.”

 Flowers gave opposing defense fits with his legs as well as his arm.
-Coaches and teammates say Bennett is more athletic and mobile than he’s given credit for.
+Coaches and teammates say Barnett is more athletic and mobile than he’s given credit for.

 Strong conceded that bringing in a newcomer to compete against other quarterbacks who have been part of the program for a couple of years could have risked chemistry in a tight-knit locker room.

-The coach, however, feels good about the way the Bulls have embraced Bennett.
+The coach, however, feels good about the way the Bulls have embraced Barnett.

 “When you want to win, you set all that aside,” Strong said.